 End with a polite closing statement

-You can include a polite closing statement that reiterates that you are the perfect candidate for the job and you would be honored if you were given the opportunity.
+You can include a polite closing statement that reiterates that you are the perfect candidate for the job and you would be honoured if you were given the opportunity.
 Politeness goes a long way in any professional setting.

 Call to action